CSRD - Omnibus Update

 Steps to Prepare for CSRD Reporting

 The CSRD will result in a significant shift in data management and reporting.
-As a result, many companies may face substantial upfront investment needs — leaving teams feeling overwhelmed if they don’t have sufficient support.
+Reporting companies may face substantial upfront investment needs — leaving teams feeling overwhelmed if they don’t have sufficient support.

 You can ease that burden and prepare for CSRD compliance by taking these key steps:

-1. Get familiar with the regulations.
+- Get familiar with the regulations.
 The first step is to determine whether or not you fall under the scope of the CSRD and what your reporting obligations will be.
 Your legal team is in the best position to assess the specific impacts of the law on your company, including materiality assessments.
 The materiality assessment is at the heart of the CSRD and must be thoroughly understood.
-You will also need to stay on top of requirement changes and reporting deadlines, especially if your company is an SME or non-EU organization, since reporting guidance for these entities is still developing.

-3. Understand the different types of data you will need.
-Under the CSRD, there are a lot of disclosures, and many of those disclosures require data.
-Some of this data you might have, but are not yet gathering, and with some, you may have to start from the beginning.
-You will need processes for developing your narrative disclosures, and systems to help you with data collection, management, and analysis to support your narratives.
+- Understand the different types of data you will need.
+You may already have some of the data needed for CSRD compliance, but are not yet gathering it.
+For other types of data, you may have to start from the beginning.
+Well in advance of reporting, you will need processes for developing your narrative disclosures, and systems to help you with data collection, management, and analysis to support your narratives.

 The CSRD requires assurance over all sustainability information and sets a new high bar for data quality.
 In this context, organizations need the right systems in place to ensure their emissions data is transparent, traceable, and reliable.
 Carbon accounting software is an essential tool that can build confidence in your data and save time in preparing your CSRD sustainability report.